Mount Hutton (NSW)

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Mount Hutton has 40 active public transport stops, all of which are bus stops.
 These stops are served by 23 different routes that together facilitate 503 weekly passenger trips.
-The accessibility of the transport system is excellent, with residents on average being located just 130 meters from their nearest stop.
+The accessibility of these transport services is rated as excellent, with residents typically located 130 meters from the nearest stop.
+Most residents in this primarily residential area commute outward.
+Cars remain the dominant mode of transportation, used by 96% of residents.
+On average, there are 1.3 vehicles per dwelling, which is below the regional average.

 Frequently Asked Questions - Transport